 - 100g Sugar

-- 2 Tbsp.
+- 2 tablespoon.
 Plain Yogurt (to be used as a culture to set the Doi)

 - I will show how to make authentic Bengali Mishti Doi aka Lal Doi following three methods; setting it naturally; using stove-top and also Mishti Doi making in Oven.